-Although we do not use a specific formula to determine the mix of performance-based and fixed compensation paid to our named executive officers, our emphasis on pay-for-performance resulted in performance-based compensation (which we define as stock option awards, performance shares awards and cash awards tied to performance) representing a significant part of named executive officer's compensation in 2011.
-In 2011, performance-based compensation represented 54.9% of the target Total Direct Compensation (which we define as base salary, target bonus under our Senior Management Incentive Plan (the "SMIP") and target value of equity awards under our LTIP for our CEO and an average of 48.3% for our other named executive officers, as shown in the chart below.
+Although we do not use a specific formula to determine the mix of performance-based and fixed compensation paid to our named executive officers, our emphasis on pay-for-performance resulted in performance-based compensation (which we define as stock option awards, performance shares awards and cash awards tied to performance) representing a significant part of named executive officer's compensation in 2012.
+In 2012, performance-based compensation represented 56% of the target Total Direct Compensation (which we define as base salary, target bonus under our Senior Management Incentive Plan (the "SMIP") and target value of equity awards under our LTIP) for our CEO and an average of 50% for our other named executive officers, as shown in the charts below.

-2011 Target Performance Based Compensation
+2012 Target Performance Based Compensation

-The target Total Direct Compensation for our CEO and named executive officers was below the median for the Peer Group (as discussed below under "Benchmarking and Use of Compensation Consultants").
+The target Total Direct Compensation for our CEO and named executive officers was below the median for the Peer Group (as discussed below under "Use of Compensation Consultants and Peer Groups").

-2011 Target Peer Group Median

-Total Direct Total Direct Total Direct

-Compensation (\$000) ı Compensation (\$000)

-Chief Executive Officer \$ 1.90 8 \$ 1.924

-Other named executive officers (average) \$ 74 757
+Tota Comp Target I Direct ensation 000) Group Median Total Direct Compensation (\$000) Chief Executive Officer \$ 1,966 \$ 2,290 Other named executive officers (average) \$ 801 \$ 850

-2011 Compensation Highlights and Philosophy
+Compensation Highlights and Philosophy

-We endeavor to maintain strong compensation practices, which requires effective governance standards with respect to the oversight of our executive compensation policies and practices, which are described throughout this Compensation Discussion and Analysis.
-The following policies and practices were in effect during 2011:
+We endeavor to maintain strong compensation practices, which requires effective governance standards with respect to the oversight of our executive compensation policies and practices.
+The following policies and practices were in effect during 2012:

-• We authorized the performance of a risk assessment to analyze whether any element of our compensation programs is reasonably likely to have a material adverse effect on our company;
+- The Committee performed a risk assessment to analyze whether any element of our compensation programs is reasonably likely to have a material adverse effect on our company; - We annually put our executive compensation to an advisory vote of our stockholders and received a positive response of over 93% at our 2012 Annual Meeting; - We have stock ownership guidelines, with a stock retention feature, for our named executive officers to align their interests with our stockholders' interests;

-- We put our 2010 executive compensation to an advisory vote of our stockholders, receiving a positive response of over 97%; - We reaffirmed our stock ownership guidelines for our named executive officers to align their interests with our stockholders' interests; - We keep open dialogue with stockholders to solicit input and feedback on our compensation practices and policies; - We entered into indemnification agreements with each of our current directors and named executive officers providing indemnification to the fullest extent permitted by Delaware law; - We instituted a policy that we would no longer include gross-up payments for excise taxes in new employment agreements; - We sought, and received, stockholder approval to certain amendments to our LTIP; - We granted equity awards under our LTIP that provide a mix of retention-based awards and awards that will reward our executives for the achievement of long-term performance goals that are intended to maximize stockholder value; and - We included clawback provisions in our LTIP award agreements, which makes all equity awards under the LTIP subject to the Company's right to recover awards in the event that the Committee determines that a participant has engaged in conduct that contributed to any material restatement of our earnings.
+- We keep open dialogue with stockholders to solicit input and feedback on our compensation practices and policies; - We maintain a policy that no longer includes gross-up payments for excise taxes in new employment agreements; - We provide our executive officers with total compensation opportunities at levels that are competitive with our peer companies, which rewards outstanding performance and the achievement of strategic goals; - Our employment agreements with our named executive officers provide for additional severance payments and benefits only on a so-called "double trigger" basis; - None of our named executive officers have pledged any holdings of Company equity or entered into any hedging transaction with respect to his holdings; - We granted equity awards under our LTIP that provide a mix of retention-based awards and awards that will reward our executives for the achievement of long-term performance goals that are intended to maximize stockholder value; - We include clawback provisions in our LTIP award agreements, which makes all equity awards under the LTIP subject to the Company's right to recover awards in the event that it is determined that a participant has engaged in conduct that contributed to any material restatement of our earnings; and - We implemented a rigorous peer group assessment and developed a peer group that provides a valuable comparison for compensation decisions.